nimbix/jarvice-helm/README.md

 ## JARVICE Post Installation

-### Customize JARVICE files via a ConfigMap
+### Customize JARVICE files via a ConfigMap and Secret

-Some JARVICE files can be updated via a ConfigMap.
-The files found in `jarvice-helm/jarvice-settings` represent all of those files which may optionally be updated from the setting ConfigMap.
+Some JARVICE files can be updated via a ConfigMap and Secret.
+The files found in `jarvice-helm/jarvice-settings` and `jarvice-helm/jarvice-secrets` represent all of those files which may optionally be updated from the setting of a ConfigMap and Secret.

 The portal may be "skinned" with a custom look and feel by providing replacements for `default.png`, `favicon.png`, `logo.png`, `palette.json`,